-Admission of students to the MBBS degree course in the 2017-18 academic session would be through the nationwide National Eligibility cum Entrance Test for Undergraduate Admission (NEET-UG), which is to be conducted by the Central Board of Secondary Education (CBSE).
-Of the total 150 seats, 15% (i.e. 22) will be filled up through All-India quota while the rest would come through West Bengal state quota.
+Admission of students to the MBBS degree course in the 2018-19 academic session would be through the nationwide National Eligibility cum Entrance Test for Undergraduate Admission (NEET-UG), which is to be conducted by the Central Board of Secondary Education (CBSE).
+Of the total 150 seats, 15% (i.e. 22 or 23 in alternate years) will be filled up through All-India quota while the rest would come through West Bengal state quota.
 Central Board of Secondary Education (CBSE) has been notified as the organization to conduct the NEET examination.